bcgov/platform-services-registry/docs/email-scenarios-private-cloud.md

 **Description**: When a PO/TLs of a product edit their product where there is no increase in resources requested, the following emails will trigger.

-1. **Summary of changes submitted sent to PO/TLs** mentionioning that a follow up email will be sent once the provisioning is complete authomatically and containing:
+1. **Summary of changes submitted sent to PO/TLs** mentionioning that a follow up email will be sent once the provisioning is complete automatically and containing:
    <ol type="a">
      <li>Comments by user</li>
      <li>Description Changes (Product Name, Description, Ministry)</li>